Skip to main content

 “Durga Puja comes once a year; it should be elaborate.”
 Bondita shook her head.

 “And who will put in fresh coats every day on something elaborate?
 You?”
 Batuk frowned as she shrugged.
-She was home after a long time on Durga Puja and planned to enjoy it.
+She was home after a long time during Durga Puja and planned to enjoy it.

 Aniruddha felt like a zombie in his sleepiness.
 The coffee didn’t help, so he decided to put aside the work and take a nap.
 He yawned as he approached the corridor next to the balcony looking over the Thakur Dalan, where he heard laughter.